polishPKM/RTCare/README.md

-RTCare
+# RTCare

+## Description:
-A project for providing special , real time medical care for high mobility persons and special conditions
+RTcare is a service that provides real time medical care online. for high mobility persons who don't have time to have a medical check-up.

-Created By :
+**Created By :**
-Rayhan Ramanda
+Rayhan Ramanda(2501982582)
-Dafa Syahidina
+Dafa Syaidina(2520022282)